-- Has entered into an agreement with UnitedHealthcare, or with an organization contracting on UnitedHealthcare's behalf, to provide Covered Health Services for the treatment of specific diseases or conditions; or - UnitedHealthcare has identified through UnitedHealthcare's designation programs as a Designated Provider.
+- Has entered into an agreement with the Claims Administrator, or with an organization contracting on the Claims Administrator's behalf, to provide Covered Health Services for the treatment of specific diseases or conditions; or - The Claims Administrator has identified through the Claims Administrator's designation programs as a Designated Provider.
 Such designation may apply to specific treatments, conditions and/or procedures.